MetaforceWebsite/metaforce-docs/pages/coreFeatures/projects.md

 ## metaforce-manifest.xml

-Instead of package.xml, Metaforce Project use its own xml file named `metaforce-manifest.xml`.
+Instead of package.xml, Metaforce Project use its own xml file named `metaforce-manifest.xml` to retrieve metadata components under the project.

+> the `metaforce-manifest.xml` is identical with the `package.xml`.

 -   The file metaforce-manifest.xml is `auto generated` while you create a new project.
 -   The file metaforce-manifest.xml file can be `updated via Package XML Builder`.